 - The industry is in need of a less time-consuming solution that can

 better support doctors to detect pathologies, perform endoscopies

 Intuescope is a spinoff of Medical University of Vienna and Allgemeines Krankenhaus Wien and developing a set of tools that makes endoscopy and colonoscopy faster and safer.
 The solutions Intuescope developing can be also applied in the aerospace and in other civil engineering fields.

 Intuescope is based in Vienna, employs 10 people, and financed by Forschungsförderung Österreich (FFG) and by angel investors.
 The company is currently developing its first product that makes endoscopy and colonoscopy faster and safer.
 Intuescope has renowned medical advisors from 5 countries on two continents and co-operates with several universities and teaching hospitals in Austria and in Hungary.

 Venture Partner at NLC

-Christian is a life science professional, with a passion for translating science into innovations and a particular interest in digital solutions and value creation from data assets.
-He received his PhD in biophysical chemistry from Heidelberg University and was a postdoc at the Max Planck Society and Harvard University.
-With more than 16 years of cross-functional and general management experience from large global corporates (Elsevier, Merck), management consulting (BCG) and fast-growing startups (ZAGENO), Christian brings valuable expertise, including: digital product management, strategy development as well as business transformation and scaling.
+Christian joined NLC in July 2021 and is a life science professional passionate about translating science into innovations.
+He is particularly interested in digital solutions and value creation from data assets.
+He holds a PhD in biophysical chemistry from Heidelberg University and was a postdoc at the Max Planck Society and Harvard University.
+With more than 16 years of cross-functional and general management experience from large global corporates, management consulting and fast-growing startups, Christian brings valuable expertise, including digital product management, strategy development, and business transformation and scaling.